-Research Group B-I-2 has set as its goal the investigation of indistinct and definite boundaries considered as two complimentary methods of delimiting space.
-One of the projects analyses diverse methods and layout schemes for concrete delimitation, i.e. the fixed delimitation of political spaces (city walls, fortresses).
-Against this background, two additional projects are occupied with the opposite phenomenon of “fuzzy borders”, i.e. inexact territorial demarcation.
-One related sub-project focuses on diverse forms of Roman presence outside the Roman Empire (e.g. Roman outposts in the northern Black Sea region); another project researches ethnic conflicts in the empire’s border zones (agreements, contracts and oaths between the Roman Empire and bordering nations).
+The investigation of indistinct and definite boundaries considered as two complimentary methods of delimiting space has been focus of this research group.
+One of the projects analysed diverse methods and layout schemes for concrete delimitation, i.e. the fixed delimitation of political spaces (city walls, fortresses).
+Against this background, two additional projects were occupied with the opposite phenomenon of “fuzzy borders”, i.e. inexact territorial demarcation.
+One related sub-project focused on diverse forms of Roman presence outside the Roman Empire (e.g. Roman outposts in the northern Black Sea region); another project researched ethnic conflicts in the empire’s border zones (agreements, contracts and oaths between the Roman Empire and bordering nations).